huishenlab/biscuit/docs/pileup.md

   - **7:** conversion
   - **8:** reference base

-## Generating pileup for multiple samples
+## Generating Pileup for Multiple Samples

 BISCUIT has the ability to put mutation calling and DNA methylation measurements from multiple samples next to each other by providing `biscuit pileup` with more